-CRS Report RL31957, Nonproliferation and Threat Reduction Assistance: U.S. Programs in the Former Soviet Union, by Amy F. Woolf.
+CRS Report RL31957, Nonproliferation and Threat Reduction Assistance: U.S. Programs in the Former Soviet Union, by Amy F. Woolf

-G-8 Global Partnership Against the Spread of Weapons and Materials of Mass Destruction.
-Since the creation of the Nunn-Lugar program in 1992, the United States has pressed its allies to provide similar support.
-Like the United States, G-7 allies faced difficulties in implementing similar programs.
-In early 2002, the United States proposed to the G-8 an expansion of its Cooperative Threat Reduction programs called "10 plus 10 over 10" - that is, the other G-8 countries (including Russia) would add \$10 billion more over 10 years to the \$10 billion the United States was already planning to spend on CTR-related programs.
+G-8 Global Partnership Against the Spread of Weapons and Materials of Mass Destruction

+Since the creation of the Nunn-Lugar program in 1992, the United States has pressed its allies to provide similar support to Russia and the other former Soviet states.
+Like the United States, the G-8 countries faced difficulties in implementing similar programs.
+In early 2002, the United States proposed to the G-8 an expansion of its Cooperative Threat Reduction programs called "10 plus 10 over 10"-that is, the other G-8 countries (including Russia) would add \$10 billion more over 10 years to the \$10 billion the United States was already planning to spend on CTR-related programs.
 By expanding the programs to include more donors, the participants would not only be able to increase their level of effort in Russia, but might also be able to address potential proliferation problems in other nations.

-At their June 2002 summit at Kananaskis, the Group of Eight (US, Canada, UK, France, Germany, Italy, Japan (G-7) plus Russia (G-8)) formed the Global Partnership Against the Spread of Weapons and Materials of Mass Destruction.
-Under this partnership, the United States, other members of the G-7 and the European Union have agreed to raise up to \$20 billion over ten years for projects in Russia related to disarmament, nonproliferation, counterterrorism and nuclear safety.
+At their June 2002 summit at Kananaskis, the Group of Eight (United States, Canada, UK, France, Germany, Italy, Japan (G-7) plus Russia (G-8)) formed the Global Partnership (GP) Against the Spread of Weapons and Materials of Mass Destruction.
+Under this partnership, the